 When your blood sugar is high, your pancreas releases a hormone called insulin to lower it.

-High blood sugar signals insulin to get to work and lower the levels of glucose.
+When you eat sugar, it signals your body to release insulin to bring glucose (blood sugar) down to a healthy level.
 Extra glucose can be stored as glycogen, which is found mainly in your muscles and liver.
 But when there’s no more room for glycogen, extra glucose is stored as fat.

-There are other ways to keep your blood sugar low, so you don’t need to use as much insulin, and your glucose doesn’t get turned into fat.
+There are other ways to keep your blood sugar healthy, so you don’t need to use as much insulin, and your glucose doesn’t get turned into fat.

-One way to lower your blood sugar is to follow a low sugar diet and reducing the amount of carbohydrates in your food.
-Ideally, you wouldn’t consume any added sugar at all.
+One way is to follow a low sugar diet and reduce the amount of carbohydrates in your food.
+Ideally you wouldn’t consume any added sugar at all.
 Stick with the fructose that comes in fruit, and only eat a small amount.

-Another way to lower blood sugar is to eat complex carbs from whole food sources, like whole grains and sweet potatoes.
+Another way is to eat complex carbs from whole food sources, like whole grains and sweet potatoes.
 Unlike simple carbs like sugar, complex carbohydrates take longer to digest.
 Glucose is released over a longer period of time, so your blood sugar doesn’t spike.
 Complex carbs can also give you more energy for a longer period of time.

-Another way to lower your blood sugar is to lower your stress level.
-Reducing stress will reduce cortisol, which in turn lowers your blood sugar.
+Finally, a great way to balance your blood sugar is to lower your stress level.
+Reducing stress will reduce cortisol, which in turn prevents spikes in blood sugar.